-If you experience one or several of these signs, Dr. Ahluwalia recommends seeing a medical professional:
+If you experience one or several of these signs, Dr. Barnett recommends seeing a medical professional:

-Here’s surprising fact: The most common brain tumors don’t actually start in the brain.
-Brain metastases, or metastatic brain tumors, spread to the brain from other parts of the body — most often from the lungs, breasts, skin, kidneys or colon.
+Here’s a surprising fact: The most common brain tumors don’t actually start in your brain.
+Brain metastases, or metastatic brain tumors, spread to your brain from other parts of your body — most often from your lungs, breasts, skin, kidneys or colon.

-“A person with a known history of these cancers who develops any of these neurological symptoms should be evaluated,” Dr. Ahluwalia says.
+“A person with a known history of these cancers who develops any of these neurological symptoms should be evaluated,” Dr. Barnett says.

-If you are diagnosed with a brain tumor, Dr. Ahluwalia says you’ll get the best care at a brain tumor center of excellence.
+If you’re diagnosed with a brain tumor, Dr. Barnett says you’ll get the best care at a brain tumor center of excellence.